 It’s not just being more flexible with working hours though - I’ve also tried to encourage people to be honest with each other.
 It’s such a British thing to just say “I’m fine thanks”, when somebody asks you how you’re feeling, but I don’t want my team to be like this - we’re not always ‘fine’, and I don’t think people should expect you to be either.
 We should be comfortable with the fact that people have both good and bad days, and this doesn’t mean they’re not contributing in a meaningful way.
 It’s been a slow burn implementing this, because it’s hard to change deeply rooted habits, but it’s a goal we all need to aim for.

-How has lockdown impacted work/life balance?
+How did the UK lockdown impact your work/life balance?